Frequently Asked Questions

 How long have you been doing this?

 Gench has been in the CD mastering business since 1992, with tracking and mixing experience since 1988.
-Although Gench has gained a reputation working in the experimental music and noise genres, we have also mastered a great deal of projects in the realms of metal, rock, jazz, brazillian, celtic, spoken word, techno, r&b, folk, rap and pop.
+Although Gench has gained a reputation working in the experimental music and noise genres, we have also mastered a great deal of projects in the realms of metal, rock, prog, jazz, Brazilian, Celtic, spoken word, EDM, R&B, folk, hip-hop, pop, and orchestral soundtracks.

 How quick of a turnaround should I expect?

-Typically our schedule is open and quite accomodating.
-Most projects are returned via post within a matter of days after their arrival.
+Typically our schedule is open and quite accommodating.
+Most projects are returned electronically or via post within a matter of days after their arrival.
 Rush orders can also be arranged.
 Simply confirm availability ahead of time and provide the funds for next day shipping.
-A rush project could be completed and back to you within 3 business days.
+A rush project could be completed and back to you within 2 business days.
+It is preferred that projects be received and returned electronically with free services such as WeTransfer.

 Is Gench a CD duplication house?

-No, we leave duplication to the folks who do it best.
-Gench dedicates its resources to achieving the ultimate in sound quality for your music.
+No, we leave duplication and physical manufacturing to those companies who do it best.
+Gench dedicates its resources to achieving the best sound quality for your CD and LP premasters.

 Should I compress, limit or normalize my mixes?

-No. Always try to mix as hot as possible, but avoid making the stereo mix sound bigger or 'better' by way of digital compression, brickwall limiting and/or normalization.
+No. Always try to mix as hot as possible, but avoid making the stereo mix sound bigger or 'better' by way of digital compression, brick-wall limiting and/or normalization.
 These techniques should be reserved for the final mastering process.
-In fact mastering will have a far more dramatic result if your source material has a slight degree of headroom (even if only a couple dB).
-Most importantly, avoid brickwall limiting your mixes, as it diminishes the overall affect of outboard tube compression applied during the mastering process.
+Mastering will have a far more dramatic result if your source material has a degree of headroom (even if only a couple dB).
+Most importantly, avoid brick-wall limiting your mixes, as it diminishes the overall affect of outboard tube compression typically applied during the mastering process.

 Should I expect a miracle?

 Miracles can happen, but if your track is in such dire need you may consider trying a new mix, if possible.
 Sometimes a new mix might be impossible and you have to work with what you have, and in this case amazing results can be achieved with today's digital tools.
-Keep in mind that corrective work such as noise reduction, EQ morphing and click removal are be very time-intensive, which could add significant costs to the project (as these corrective processes go beyond the standard mastering treatment included as part of the project rate), but are usually more than worth the results.
+Keep in mind that corrective work such as noise reduction, EQ morphing and click removal can be time-intensive, which could add additional costs to the project. (as intensive corrective and noise reduction work goes beyond the standard mastering treatment and is billed at $100/hr), but the results are usually worth the effort.

 Should I fade in or fade out my mixes?